Cadecraft/sheatfish/README.md

 ### System

 - `quit`/`q` -
-Quit
+Quit \*

-- `quit!`/`q!` -
-Force quit (discards unsaved changes)

 - `edit`/`e` -
 Exit the command prompt (return to editing a file)

-- `new` - Create a new blank file
+- `new` - Create a new blank file \*

 - `open {filename or path}`/`e {filename or path}` -
-Open a .csv file and start editing (you can also open a file with Sheatfish on the command line by putting its name as the first argument)
+Open a .csv file and start editing (you can also open a file with Sheatfish on the command line by putting its name as the first argument) \*

 - `save {optional: filename or path}`/`w {optional: filename or path}` - Save/write to a .csv file; if path not given, save to the current open file